awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 + The request must be authorized by the remote domain like any other REST request\.
 If the remote domain is an FGAC\-enabled Amazon ES domain, you must have permission to perform reindex on the local domain and read the index on the remote domain\.
 For more security considerations, see [Fine\-Grained Access Control](fgac.md)\.
 + We recommend you create an index with the desired setting on your local domain before you start the reindex process\.

-## Remote Reindex with Amazon ES Domains<a name="remote-reindex-esdomain"></a>
+## Reindex data between Amazon ES domains<a name="remote-reindex-esdomain"></a>

 The most basic scenario is that the remote index is in the same region as your local domain with a publicly accessible endpoint and you have signed IAM credentials\.

-Specify the source index in the remote domain that you want reindex from and destination index on your local domain that you want to reindex to:
+Specify the source index in the remote domain that you want to reindex from and the destination index on your local domain that you want to reindex to:

 ```
 POST <local-domain-endpoint>/_reindex